damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 ```
 1. [ ] People Ops: Once the termination has taken place (whether voluntary or involuntary), as soon as possible, create a confidential issue called 'Offboarding (NAME), per (DATE)' in [the peopleops issue tracker](https://gitlab.com/gitlab-com/peopleops/issues) with relevant lines of the master offboarding checklist and /cc @abby, @brittany, @joan.

+#### For GitLab BV Belgium only

+1. [ ] People Ops: Once the termination date is known verify with Senior People Operations Director or CEO that the non-competition clause is to be waived or enforced.
+1. [ ] Non-competition waived: People Ops: send a letter (in French or Dutch depending on location in Belgium) via registered mail and by email to the team member within 15 days of the termination date.
+1. [ ] Non-competition enforced: People Ops: to inform Financial Controller & instruct payroll to pay the team member a lump sum as stated in the contract

+#### All team members

 1. [ ] For this offboarding, the manager is @MENTION, People Ops is handled by @MENTION.
 1. [x] _not relevant_ People Ops: Send an email to the chosen buddy letting them know that they have been chosen and include a link to the onboarding issue.
 1. [ ] Google account